What is product discovery documentation and why does it matter?

 • Prioritize: high uncertainty + high impact = test immediately

-• Don't test assumptions you're already confident about—that's not learning
+• Don't test assumptions you're already confident about - that's not learning

-Focus experiments on 'leap of faith' assumptions—the ones where being wrong is catastrophic.
+Focus experiments on 'leap of faith' assumptions - the ones where being wrong is catastrophic.
 Validating these first either gives confidence to proceed or saves you from expensive failure.

-• Define decision criteria before experimenting—what results mean 'go' vs. 'no-go'?
+• Define decision criteria before experimenting - what results mean 'go' vs. 'no-go'?

-• Be honest about results—don't cherry-pick data that supports your preference
+• Be honest about results - don't cherry-pick data that supports your preference

-• Negative results are valuable—they prevent expensive mistakes
+• Negative results are valuable - they prevent expensive mistakes

 • Consider: pivot (change approach), persevere (continue), or kill (abandon)

-• Document learnings regardless of outcome—institutional knowledge compounds
+• Document learnings regardless of outcome - institutional knowledge compounds

-• Share results broadly—others may benefit from your validated or invalidated assumptions
+• Share results broadly - others may benefit from your validated or invalidated assumptions

 Experiments without predetermined decision rules become theater.
 Define what you'll do with each possible outcome before you start collecting data.
+Strong product leaders make these decisions with both data and judgment.

-• Share the problem statement with participants before the session—let them think in advance
+• Share the problem statement with participants before the session - let them think in advance

-• Clearly explain the motivation and desired outcomes—what does success look like?
+• Clearly explain the motivation and desired outcomes - what does success look like?

-• Use plain language—avoid jargon that excludes participants or creates confusion
+• Use plain language - avoid jargon that excludes participants or creates confusion

 • Select 4-8 participants: domain experts plus outsiders who bring fresh perspectives

-• Provide inspirational content—examples, trends, analogies from other industries
+• Provide inspirational content - examples, trends, analogies from other industries

 • Establish rules: no devices, communication guidelines, evaluation criteria

 The ideal brainstorming group combines domain experts who understand the problem deeply with outsiders who bring fresh perspectives.
-Include recognized creative thinkers, but also people not directly involved in the problem—they often spark innovative solutions by asking naive questions.
+Include recognized creative thinkers, but also people not directly involved in the problem - they often spark innovative solutions by asking naive questions.

 • Domain experts - Deep knowledge of the problem space and constraints